Christiana Mall

-The Christiana Mall is a super-regional shopping mall located between the cities of Newark and Wilmington, Delaware, United States.
-The mall is situated at the intersection of Interstate 95 (exit 4A) and Delaware Route 1/Delaware Route 7 (DE 1 exit 164), near the Cavaliers Country Club, and close to the center of the Northeast megalopolis.
+Christiana Mall is a shopping mall located in Christiana, Delaware between the cities of Newark and Wilmington.
+The one-level, enclosed super-regional mall is situated at the intersection of Interstate 95 (exit 4A) and Delaware Route 1/Delaware Route 7 (DE 1 exit 164) near the center of the Northeast megalopolis.

-Christiana Mall has four anchor stores - Nordstrom, Macy's, JCPenney, and Target - along with Barnes & Noble as a junior anchor and Cabela's and Cinemark Theatres located along the mall's perimeter.
+Christiana Mall has four anchor stores - Nordstrom, Macy's, JCPenney, and Target - along with Barnes & Noble as a junior anchor and Cabela's and Cinemark Theatres as outparcels.
 The mall contains 179 shops, and is owned and managed by Brookfield Properties.
-It has 1,267,241 sqft of gross leasable area on one level.
-Christiana Mall is the largest shopping mall in the state of Delaware and the largest in the five states without sales tax outside of Oregon.
+It has 1,267,241 sqft of gross leasable area.
+Christiana Mall is the largest shopping mall in the state of Delaware.
 The Christiana Mall is located nearly 40 mi southwest of Center City, Philadelphia.
 Due to the lack of sales tax in Delaware, the mall attracts numerous shoppers from neighboring states.

 Location

 The Christiana Mall is located in an unincorporated area of northern New Castle County, Delaware near the community of Christiana between the Delaware cities of Wilmington and Newark and the larger cities of Philadelphia and Baltimore.
 The mall is situated southeast of an interchange between Interstate 95 and Delaware Route 1/Delaware Route 7.
 Access to the mall is from exit 164 of DE 1, which connects to Mall Road, the ring road around the mall.
 Exit 4A of I-95 provides access to southbound DE 1 and Mall Road.
 The trade area surrounding Christiana Mall has a population of 680,804.

-Christiana Mall is served by DART First State bus routes 5, 15, 33, 37, 44, 51, 54, 55, and 64 providing local bus service to Wilmington, Newark, and other points in New Castle County along with inter-county bus service along Route 301 to Dover and seasonal service along Route 305 to Lewes and Rehoboth Beach.
+Christiana Mall is served by DART First State bus routes 5, 15, 33, 37, 44, 51, 54, 55, and 64 providing local bus service to Wilmington, Newark, and other points in New Castle County along with inter-county bus service along Route 301 to Dover and seasonal service along Route 305 to Lewes.
 All buses serving the Christiana Mall stop at the Christiana Mall Park & Ride near Nordstrom while routes 5, 15, and 51 also serve the bus stop near Target.